rssh/scala-gopher/README.md

 ```

-  Inside case actions we can use blocing read/writes and await operations.
-For ending loop we must call doExit in implicit instance of `FlowTermination[T]`  (for forever loop this is `FlowTermination[T]`)
+  Inside case actions we can use blocking read/writes and await operations.
+Call of doExit in implicit instance of `FlowTermination[T]`  (for forever loop this is `FlowTermination[T]`) can be used for exiting from loop.

   Example: